 By use case:

-- Lateral sway: VIVO crossbar stabilizer
+- Lateral sway: VIVO Universal Stabilizer Bar (Black or White)

 - Carpet instability: 3/4” plywood base

-- Uneven floor: Rubber leveling shims
+- Uneven floor: Katzco rubber leveling shims

-- Persistent wobble at all heights: Time to look at a better frame — see our best standing desks of 2026
+- Persistent wobble at all heights: Time to look at a better frame — see best standing desks of 2026

 Most people with a wobbly desk are one tightened bolt away from solving it.
 Start there before spending a dollar.